saksham-solanki/vizitor/content/blog/strategies-for-improving-security-inside-school-premises.md

 ### 1. Identify and track visitors:

-A visitor management system can help schools identify and track visitors by capturing their photo and personal information.
+A visitor management system can help schools identify and track visitors by capturing their photos and personal information.
 This information can be used to verify the identity of visitors, check their credentials, and keep track of their movements within the school premises.

 ### 2. Prevent unauthorized access: